 Wiping out the Servers

 When it comes to wiping data in a server environment, I found Active@ KillDisk works quite good.
 Not only does it support a wide range of type of hard drives, including those SCSI-based RAID drives, but also offers a variety of wiping methods that help you meet different compliance requirements depending on where you are.
-You can use it right in your Windows system, as well as in a self-contained boot drive.
-Either one works exactly the same way, with a comprehensive user interface that is straightforward and use to use and operate.
+You can use it right on your Windows system, as well as in a self-contained boot drive.
+Either one works exactly the same way, with a comprehensive user interface that is straightforward and easy to use and operate.

 Wiping out SSD drives

 Due to the unique writing mechanism designed in SSDs, none of the tools listed above will work well when it comes to SSD drives.
-Some researches even revealed that the data from the SSD that has been erased is able to be recovered more than half of the times.
+Some researchers even revealed that the data from the SSD that has been erased is able to be recovered more than half of the times.

 You can follow our step by step instruction to encrypt the whole system.

-Now you are aware of the truth of deleting files and hard drives in Windows, and know what to take and use to properly clean up your old computer and hard drive before handling them over to the others, there is no reason left why you should let your own data slipped away anymore.
+Now you are aware of the truth of deleting files and hard drives in Windows, and know what to take and use to properly clean up your old computer and hard drive before handing them over to the others, there is no reason left why you should let your own data slipped away anymore.
 Besides, all most of the tools we mentioned here don’t cost you a penny to run.